Cyber Defense and Analysis

 This pathway includes preparation for multiple industry-recognized certifications

-geared toward preparing students to be job-ready for a successful career in cyber
+geared toward preparing students to be job-ready for a successful career in cyber-workforce

-workforce roles that impact an organization’s ability to analytically assess and respond
+roles that impact an organization’s ability to analytically assess and respond to

-Upon successful completion the student will be able to:
+Upon successful program completion, students will be able to:

 Career Options